Testing Emergent Gravity with Isolated Dwarf Galaxies

 \section{Discussion \& Conclusions}

-In this paper, I develop equations for EG's velocity curve predictions based on a realistic baryonic mass profile.
-I then extend this to isolated, spherical dwarf galaxies.
+In this paper, I develop the equations for EG's velocity curve predictions based on two realistic baryonic mass profiles: a spherically symmetric model and an axisymmetric model.
+I then apply these models to isolated dwarf galaxies.
 These galaxies contain large amounts of HI gas, which must be treated separately from the stellar mass.
-Finally, I compare these predictions of EG versus the HI 21-cm line width measurements from \cite{Bradford2015} for 81 isolated, nearly spherical dwarf galaxies.
+Finally, I compare EG's predictions for the velocities with the HI 21-cm line width measurements from \cite{Bradford2015} for 452 isolated dwarf galaxies.

-As I show in the results section, the predicted velocities from EG do not agree with the measured velocities, especially in the highest velocity bin.
-Interestingly, almost all of the systems in this highest velocity bin have much higher HI gas masses than stellar masses.
-Although it is not the case that all systems with high HI gas mass fractions deviate significantly from the EG predictions.

-There are four possible explanations for this discrepancy between theory and data: (1) the 20\% line width measurements of the HI gas do not give the true maximum circular velocity; (2) the errors for either the measurements or the theory are too small; (3) I have not correctly modeled the baryonic matter distribution in these galaxies; (4) EG does not properly explain the rotation curves of these galaxies.
-Below, I will discuss each of these in turn.